MNA Student Perspective – Asusena Resendiz

 Published: April 16, 2019 / Author: Asusena Resendiz

-Reséndiz graduated from Texas Tech with a degree in Spanish/Latin American and Iberian Studies.
-For nearly four years, she served as President/CEO of the Irving Hispanic Chamber of Commerce in Irving, Texas, and then for two and half years as the President/CEO of the Fort Worth Hispanic Chamber of Commerce.
+Reséndiz graduated from Texas Tech University with a degree in Spanish/Latin American and Iberian Studies.
+For nearly four years, she served as president/CEO of the Irving Hispanic Chamber of Commerce in Irving, Texas, and then for two and half years as the president/CEO of the Fort Worth Hispanic Chamber of Commerce in Forth Worth, Texas.

 In these positions, she earned many national awards, including U.S. Hispanic Chamber of the Year, LATINA Style Magazine Honors Latina Leaders, and the Cowles & Thompson Immigrant Journey Award, among others.